NuVotifier/NuVotifier/usage.md

 As explained earlier, NuVotifier supports 2 different protocols for receiving votes, v1 and v2. v1 uses the private and public key pair located in `rsa/` in NuVotifier's plugin folder.
 When setting up voting websites, the public key, `rsa/public.key` should be used.
-When setting up the `proxy` forwaridng method, tokens should be used.
+When setting up the `proxy` forwarding method, tokens should be used.

 Making a new token is as easy as adding another entry into `tokens` with the serviceName as the key and whatever string you want as the value.
 You can usually find the serviceName of a vote provider on their setup page if they use v2.